-Hellenic Petroleum S.A. and its subsidiaries ("Hellenic Petroleum" or "the Group") a company operating predominantly in Greece is involved in various oil related activities including exploration and production, refining and marketing of oil products, manufacture and marketing of petrochemical products, and the provision of marketing and promotion services in relation to the transmission and distribution of natural gas products.
+Hellenic Petroleum S.A. and its subsidiaries ("Hellenic Petroleum" or "the Group") operates predominantly in Greece and the Balkans in the energy sector.
+The group activities include exploration and production, refining and marketing of oil products, manufacture and marketing of petrochemical products, and the provision of marketing and promotion services in relation to the transmission and distribution of natural gas products.
 The Group also provides engineering services and is currently constructing an electricity power generation plant.

-Hellenic Petroleum S.A. is incorporated in Greece (Registered Office: 17th klm National Rd Athens - Corinth, 19 300 Aspropyrgos) and prepares consolidated financial statements under both Greek GAAP and International Financial Reporting Standards.
+Hellenic Petroleum S.A. is incorporated in Greece (Registered Office: 54, Amalias Ave, Athens) and prepares consolidated financial statements under both Greek GAAP and International Financial Reporting Standards.
 These financial statements have been prepared in accordance with International Financial Reporting Standards.
 The Group believes that these accounting principles, which conform to current practice in the oil and gas industry, best reflect the economic substance of its business activities.
-A reconciliation of the Consolidated Greek financial results and shareholders' equity position to the Consolidated IFRS financial results and equity position is disclosed on page 38.
+A reconciliation of the Consolidated Greek financial results and shareholders' equity position to the Consolidated IFRS financial results and equity position is disclosed on page 37.